oberhamsi/oberhamsi.github.com/site/index.md

+# VirtueJs

 VirtueJs is a loosely coupled web application framework on top of [RingoJs](http://ringojs.org).
 It pulls together the best of breed Ringo packages to provide templating, a view engine and an ORM.

+## What's cool about it?

 If you are a Java developer and want to give a dynamic language a shot, VirtueJs makes a lot of sense because we have good [Java integration](http://ringojs.org/documentation/java_integration).

-If you are a seasoned JavaScript developer, you'll enjoy the modern JavaScript as well as Ringo's [standard library](http://ringojs.org/api/master/index.html) and [tools](http://ringojs.org/documentation).
+If you are a seasoned JavaScript developer, you'll enjoy the modern JavaScript as well as Ringo's extensive [standard library](http://ringojs.org/api/master/index.html) and [tools](http://ringojs.org/documentation).

+## Show me the code

-Example view code:
+View code:

       app.configure('error', 'notfound', 'route');
 		app.get('/helloworld', function() {
-		   return templates.renderResponse('users.html', {
+		   return response.json(fooObject)
-		      user: User.all()
 		});
-		});

-A simple template example:
+A template:

     {% extends 'base.html' %}
     {% block title %}Example Site{% endblock %}